 through an underground utility tunnel.

 four times the size of the previous one.
 It also houses a lobby and shell space for future clinical space.

 - The second floor houses 48 critical care beds in five different pods, and their support spaces.

-- The third floor houses 68 medical/surgery beds, all private rooms and their
+- The third floor houses 68 medical-surgical beds, all private rooms and

 - A base isolation structural system allows the building, in an earthquake, to move three feet horizontally and/or allows for some vertical displacement of the building, while enabling the Hospital to continue to operate both